-A go-to choice for many businesses that wish to decorate for the winter holidays, Christmas Trees Now offers a money-back guarantee if your tree does not arrive within a speedy timeframe after cutting, and sells Fraser and Douglas fir trees in two sizes: full size (6 feet to 6 feet, 3 inches) or smaller (3 feet, 6 inches to 5 feet).
-Prices for the larger trees range from about $79 to $89 and the smaller ones are roughly between $50 and $60.
+A go-to choice for many businesses that wish to decorate for the winter holidays, Christmas Trees Now offers a money-back guarantee if your tree does not arrive within a speedy timeframe after cutting, and sells Fraser, Douglas fir, and white pine trees in full size (6 feet to 6 feet, 3 inches).
+The Fraser Fir is also available in a smaller size (3 feet, 6 inches to 5 feet).
+Prices for the larger trees range from about $85 to $95 and the smaller ones are $60.

 To ensure freshness upon arrival, loose needles are removed, and the tree is sprayed with a light amount of water before being wrapped in a plastic bag.
-The branches are compressed tightly against the trunk and the package is placed into an extra-durable cardboard box.
-The bundle arrives via FedEx within three to five days.
+The package is placed into an extra-durable cardboard box and arrives via FedEx within three to five days.

 All trees arrive with instructions on care, a kit to help preserve freshness, and a recyclable bag for disposal, and customers can also purchase tree stands and wreaths.
 While there are no formal options for customization, buyers can indicate preferences on shape or request drilling for their tree as a “note” at checkout, and the farm will do its best to accommodate.

 Best for First-Time Buyers: A Tree To Your Door

 Why We Chose It: Backed by Brown's Tree Farm, a family-owned operation since 1927, this top online tree retailer offers an extensive photo gallery of its different varieties, making it a great choice for buyers who aren't sure what kind of tree they want.